TheOdinProject/curriculum/web_development_basics/web_development_basics.md

 #### FTP
 Estimated Time: .5 hrs

 FTP stands for File Transfer Protocol and is basically a way of transferring files to and from servers.
+Depending on your workflow, you may or may not use it directly but you should know what it is regardless.
 It is explained well in this [FTP For Beginners](http://www.webmonkey.com/2010/02/ftp_for_beginners/) post from Webmonkey.

 ## How Are Websites Built?
 TODO: In Becoming section instead?